Transfer Student Information

 Applicants with Associates Degrees must meet the minimum GPA requirements for their selected program.
-All graduates of Connecticut State Community Colleges who are recipients of an Associate’s Degree are admissible to CCSU.
+All graduates of Connecticut State Community Colleges who are recipients of an Associate's Degree are admissible to CCSU.
 A minimum of two additional years of full-time study is required to complete a baccalaureate degree.
-Courses with grades of D+, D and D- are transferrable only if the student has earned an Associate’s Degree from a Connecticut State Community College or Charter Oak State College.
+Courses with grades of D+, D and D- are transferrable only if the student has earned an Associate's Degree from a Connecticut State Community College or Charter Oak State College.
+A student must earn a minimum grade of C- to fulfill Major Program requirements in the School of Engineering, Science, and Technology at CCSU.
+Additionally, students in Department of Engineering programs must earn a minimum grade of C- in all Additional Course Requirements and courses in Study Area IV, Skill Area I, and Skill Area II to meet degree requirements.
 For information on how course work will transfer to CCSU from the Connecticut State Community College System, please refer to our transfer credit equivalency guide.

 Students considering transferring to CCSU are advised to submit an application at least three months prior to the semester in which they plan to enroll.